-Prevent motion sickness with Chinese Medicine
+Prevent motion sickness with Chinese Medicine, guest post

 By Tara Gregory LAc

 Summer is in full swing and for many people summertime goes hand in hand with vacations and out of town adventures.
 Day trips are planned to discover new hiking spots or swimming holes in the mountains.
 Longer road trips also become more common in the summer, taking time off to visit out of town relatives.

 Unfortunately, for some people these summertime adventures come with the price of car or motion sickness.
 The main symptoms of motions sickness include; feeling unwell, nausea, vomiting in severe cases, headaches, and cold sweating.
 In Chinese Medicine symptoms of motion sickness most often correspond to a disharmony of the Stomach organ system and meridian network.
 Chinese Medicine treatment from motions sickness focuses on strengthening and harmonizing the function of the Stomach meridian and descending the energy of the Stomach.

 Whatever your plans are this summer don’t let the fear of car sickness get in the way of summer adventures.